darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-create-account.md

 ### Darwinia Web Wallet

-1. Enter [Darwinia Crab Web Wallet](https://apps.darwinia.network), you can see two buttons "Add Account" and "Restore  JSON" in the "Account" column.
+1. Enter [Darwinia Web Wallet](https://apps.darwinia.network), you can see two buttons "Add Account" and "Restore  JSON" in the "Account" column.

 2. New account